Shelby County defense makes late stop for 2-point win against Montevallo - Shelby County Reporter

 It seemed impossible to top that memorable contest, but the two gave it their best when meeting on Saturday, Aug.
 29. But this time around, it came in a defensive battle, as the two teams combined for 38 points.
 And while the Wildcats struggled defensively the last few years, they started the 2020 season off on the right foot with a 20-18 win behind several big defensive stops.

-“It wasn’t our best game,” he said.
+“It wasn’t our best game,” Shelby County head coach Heath Childers said.
 “We had a lot of sloppy plays, especially second half on offense, we missed a lot of tackles.
 But just the resolve this team showed was a huge positive, because we lost a lot of close games last year.”

 The story of the first half was almost entirely written on the ground, and that was thanks in large part to Shelby County backs Tyrese Goodman and Raheem Montgomery.